 - Parabens: Parabens can also mimic estrogen in the body.
 During a time when your hormonal balance is so important, avoid products that may interfere with it.

 - Chemical sunscreens with oxybenzone: You need to protect your skin, but opt for a barrier, such as a mineral, sunscreen over traditional varieties that contain oxybenzone.
 This chemical helps to absorb the UV in your skin and helps you metabolize it.
 Mineral sunscreens sit atop your skin and never enter your bloodstream.

 When shopping for beauty products while pregnant, look for the following:

-- Hypoallergenic: While the term hypoallergenic is not regulated by the FDA, it is a good indicator the product is likely to cause fewer allergic reactions than other products.
-You should still review the ingredient list prior to purchasing a beauty product, but the label is a good first-line indicator it may be safe for your super-sensitive skin.
+- Hypoallergenic: While the FDA does not regulate the term hypoallergenic, it is a good indicator the product is likely to cause fewer allergic reactions than other products.
+You should still review the ingredient list before purchasing a beauty product, but the label is a good first-line indicator it may be safe for your super-sensitive skin.

 - Paraben-free: Parabens are preservatives commonly used in beauty products.
 They mimic estrogen in the body and should be avoided during pregnancy.
 Going with a paraben free product is a safe choice.

 - Lacking harmful ingredients: Review the above list of ingredients to be avoided during pregnancy, and opt for products that don’t contain any of them.